apioo/typeschema-angular-editor/README.md

 # TypeSchemaAngularEditor

-This package provides an Angular Editor Component which provides a visual editor to design a [TypeSchema](https://typeschema.org/) or [TypeAPI](https://typeapi.org) specification.
+This package provides an Angular Editor Component to visually design a [TypeSchema](https://typeschema.org/) or [TypeAPI](https://typeapi.org) specification.
-It also integrates with the [typehub.cloud](https://typehub.cloud/) API so that a user can integrate remote schemas registered at the TypeHub cloud platform.
+It also integrates with the [typehub.cloud](https://typehub.cloud/) platform so that a user can integrate remote schemas.
 The following screenshot shows an example of the editor:

 ![Preview](./assets/preview.png)